thelinmichael/spotify-web-api-node/README.md

 // The code that's returned as a query parameter to the redirect URI var code = 'MQCbtKe23z7YzzS44KzZzZgjQa621hgSzHN';

-spotifyApi.authorizationCodeGrant(code)
-  .then(function(data) {
+// Retrieve an access token and a refresh token spotifyApi.authorizationCodeGrant(code) .then(function(data) {
     console.log('The token expires in ' + data['expires_in']);